Link back to main EIU page

 How do I know if my request has been approved or denied?

-The Freedom of Information Officer will respond to your request by letter (postmarked) within seven working days after the request is received.
+The Freedom of Information Officer will respond to your request by letter (postmarked) within five business days after the request is received.

 What happens if my request for public records is approved?